-AAUW San Jose Branch programs provide information that empowers women to make knowledge-based decisions about their daily lives and informs members about global issues and initiatives affecting women and their families.
-Here are some examples of recent collaborations.
+AAUW San Jose Branch programs provide information that empowers women to make knowledge-based decisions about their daily lives and informs members about issues and initiatives affecting women and their families.
+Here are some examples of recent collaborations and some past programs.

 Strong Women Leadership Conference

-The Strong Women Leadership Conference is a collaboration with Evergreen Valley College supported by the Commission on the Status of women, the Office of Women’s Policy and AAUW San Jose.
-The conference empowers women of college age and above to be strong, committed community members and leaders.
+The Strong Women Leadership Conference is a collaboration with Evergreen Valley College supported by the Commission on the Status of women, the Santa Clara County Office of Women’s Policy and AAUW San Jose.
+The annual conference empowers women of college age and above to be strong, committed community members and leaders.
 It features workshops on finance, sexual assault, healthy relationships and positive body image.

 Featuring national award-winning San Jose Mercury News reporter Lisa Krieger, author of the Cost of Dying series, and Gary Bertuccelli, manager of social work and spiritual care with Hospice of the Valley.
 While 82% of Californians say it is important to have end-of-life wishes in writing, only 23% have done so, according to the California HealthCare Foundation.